ibm-mas/gitops-demo/README.md

 # Maximo Application Suite GitOps Demonstration

-The following is a step-by-step guide that you can work through to install MAS on AWS/ROSA via GitOps using the Helm Charts in the version 1.0.0 release of [ibm-mas/gitops](https://github.com/ibm-mas/gitops) and the MAS CLI.
-We recommend that you review the [ibm-mas-gitops 1.0 documentation](https://ibm-mas.github.io/gitops/1.0/) before following the steps in this guide.
+The following is a step-by-step guide that you can work through to install MAS 9.1.x on AWS/ROSA via GitOps using the Helm Charts in the version 7.5.0 release of [ibm-mas/gitops](https://github.com/ibm-mas/gitops) and the MAS CLI.
+We recommend that you review the [ibm-mas-gitops 7.5 documentation](https://ibm-mas.github.io/gitops/7.5/) before following the steps in this guide.

+> **Alternative Deployment Approach**: If you need to separate cluster-level and application-level administrative responsibilities, see the [GitOps with Cluster-Admin and Application-Admin Roles Guide](docs/admin-roles-guide.md).
+This approach is recommended for enterprise environments requiring stricter role-based access control.

 Please note:
-- You do not *need* to use the MAS CLI to use our Helm Charts, but at this stage of development there is no documentation in place for this.
+- You do not *need* to use the MAS CLI to use our Helm Charts, however the CLI will ensure the correct files are added to the github repo and that secrets are added to Secrets Manager.
 - It is possible to use other cloud providers, but this has not been tested sufficiently for demonstration yet.
 - It is possible for ArgoCD to run on one cluster, managing MAS instances across multiple other clusters.
 In the interests of simplicity, in this guide we will restrict the deployment to a single MAS Instance running in the same cluster as ArgoCD.
-- For brevity, we only install the **Manage** MAS application here, but all of the MAS applications are supported.
+- This guide demonstrates installing the **Manage**, **Facilities**, and **Visual Inspection** MAS applications, but all MAS applications are supported.

 The process boils down to the following steps:
   - Provision a ROSA cluster